Worship

 Sermons you’ll want to stay for.

-Rabbi Weinblatt and Rabbi Werbin's sermons are engaging and thought provoking, covering a wide spectrum of topics as he skillfully weaves Jewish values and teachings with references to today’s issues.
+The sermons are engaging and thought provoking, covering a wide spectrum of topics that skillfully weave Jewish values and teachings with references to today’s issues.
 Whether regarding the State of Israel, family life, world events, or personal issues, they keep Judaism relevant in today’s changing world.
-Rabbi Weinblatt is well-known for his use of humor sprinkled throughout his sermons which keeps them lively and engaging.

 Music.
 Music.
 Music.